How to Color Eggs with Whipped Cream

 Coloring the eggs with whipped cream was the most fun I’ve ever had doing Easter eggs.
 It was unpredictable and the eggs came out so beautiful.

-As far as the darker eggs you see, we didn’t have any pure white eggs, as I get them from an egg farmer and they were either tan or blue.
+As far as the darker eggs you see in the white bowl above, that was the year we didn’t have pure white eggs, as I get them from an egg farmer and they were either tan or blue.
 We used them anyway.
 I chanced it thinking we could do it again if it didn’t work and I could always make deviled eggs.
 It’s pretty easy to learn how to color Easter eggs with whipped cream.
 You just let your imagination run wild.

 First we made these perfect hard boiled eggs.
 This means that when we crack them open, they will have tender yellow yolks with no dark ring.
 They will be easy to peel.